 As a revolutionary union initiative, the Solidarity Federation seeks to develop into a revolutionary union (anarcho-syndicalist union).
 We see this as an essential forerunner to such a society.
 To this end, SF seeks to create a culture of militant opposition to the bosses and the state, controlled by the workers involved.
 This means picking fights and winning victories, however small, in order to build confidence and a culture of militancy and solidarity which can take on bigger fights.

 Solidarity Federation (SolFed) was formed in March 1994.
-It is a federation of groups across England, Scotland, Wales and Ireland.
+It is a federation of groups across England, Scotland and Wales.
 Everyone involved is helping to build a non-hierarchical, anti-authoritarian solidarity movement.
 The basic foundation used for doing this is the Local group.